Skip to main content

 Repair Reports

-After a repair is complete, new reports will be generated in the directory of the verifications associated with this repair such as: /opt/wandisco/hivemigrator/verifications/{migrationName}/{verificationName}/
+Upon completion of a repair, new reports are generated.
+These reports are located in the directory corresponding to the verifications associated with that specific repair such as: /opt/wandisco/hivemigrator/verifications/{migrationName}/{verificationName}/

-The following reports are generated once a repair has been completed:
+The following reports are generated once a repair has been completed or cancelled:

 • repair-summary.json